 With the prevalence of mental health issues in our society, it’s astounding that we still tend to stigmatize mental illness.
 Many mental health misconceptions still exist.

-Because mental health issues often begin during the school-age years, it’s becoming more and more apparent that mental health education needs to start at an early age.
-Because children spend so much of their daily life at school, it seems logical that mental health education should begin in schools.
+Mental health issues often begin during the school-age years.
+It follows, therefore, that education about mental health should to also start at an early age.
+Because children spend so much of their daily life at school, mental health education logically should begin in schools.

 Some facts about mental illness